Inefficacy/Lunar-Archiver/README.md

 ## To-Do
  - [x] API
+ - [ ] Check if version is already downloaded
  - [ ] Get build data on MacOS
  - [ ] Multi-Threaded download
  - [ ] Check SHA1 hash when downloading an artifact